-The school day starting every morning in home room with an attendance check and the Pledge of Allegiance and announcements, the remainder of the twenty minutes used at the student’s discretion normally for last-minute homework additions.
+.
+The school day starting every morning in home room with the Pledge of Allegiance, the remainder of the twenty-minute attendance and student information gathering used at the student’s discretion normally for last-minute homework additions.
 The curriculum for seventh grade students was predetermined with no electives.
 Besides Mrs. Bigelow’s home room, Gary started his day with Mr. Tabor’s physical education class, Mr. Alves social studies, Mr. Noyes Mechanical Drawing, Miss.
 Jory’s English, Mr. Templeman’s art class and Mr. Dostones arithmetic.
-The school bell system something new to the junior high arrivals, elementary schools having limited use for the bells, Burckhalter sounding two bells five minutes apart at the start of school, then proclaiming the beginning and ending of the lunch period and a singular bell at the finish of the day and of course the continuous bell for a fire drill.
-The Junior High bell system similar, a two bell system announcing the beginning and end of each classroom period, the students having five minutes between classes to get to their lockers before the sounding of next bell.
-Gary was impressed, Frick having an open campus, the junior high students able to leave the school grounds during the lunch period.
-The school providing a full service balanced meal cafeteria, a book of ten tickets costing $2:50 or $3:50, the higher priced tickets included a bountiful desert.
-Across the street from the school on Foothill Blvd were two student drawing establishments.
-The Doggie Diner, a single counter small establishment providing a variety of hot dogs, chips and soft drinks, Gary surmising that the school was the primary reason for the business location.
-On the corner of 64th and across Foothill from the School gymnasium, was a Foster Freeze, a dispenser of soft ice cream and fountain accouterments, when not frequenting the cafeteria finding a chilidog from the diner and a root beer shake from Fosters a fulfilling treat for a seventh grader.
+The school bell system something new to the junior high arrivals, elementary schools having limited use for the bells, the sounding two bells five minutes apart at the start of school, then proclaiming the beginning and ending of the lunch period and a singular bell at the finish of the day and of course the continuous bell for a fire drill.
+The Junior High bell system similar, a two bell system announcing the beginning and end of each classroom period, the students having five minutes between classes to get to their lockers before the sounding of the next bell.

 Tags: Jr. High